cimendes/gambitcore/README.md

 __Species__: The predicted species from GAMBIT.

-__Completeness (%)__: This is the percentage of core k-mers from the species found in the input assembly.
+__Species Completeness (%)__: This is the percentage of core k-mers from the species found in the input assembly.
 A fully complete assembly should contain 100% of all the core k-mers.
 It is normal that some k-mers may not be present due to assembly errors, although a good quality assembly should be very close to 100%.
 The absolute number of core k-mers found, and the number of core k-mers expected, are in brackets.

+__Number Genomes__: This is the total number of genomes used to compute the core k-mers for the species found.
+This number will be limited by the `max_species_genomes` input.

 __Closest accession__: This is the accession number of the genome from the database which is closest to the input assembly, as determined by GAMBIT.
 All GAMBIT k-mers are used to calcuate this.